MisterMartin/Airq/README.md

 ## Air Quality to CHORDS

-A Raspberry Pi system which makes some rudimentary air quailty measurements, and sends them to a CHORDS portal.
-The _ccs811_bme280.py_ module can be used by itself, without connecting to CHORDS.
+A Raspberry Pi system which makes some rudimentary air quailty measurements, as well as standard atomospheric measurements, and sends them to a CHORDS portal.
+The _airq.py_ module can be used by itself, without connecting to CHORDS.

+Application notes and data sheets are in the _Docs_ directory.

+## Hardware

+1. Raspberry Pi Zero W
+1. SparkFun CCS811 module
+1. SparkFun BME280 module
+1. SparkFun TMP117 module

+## Backstory
-This is based on the CCS811 sensor, which produces a relative reading of Total Volatile Organic Compounds (TVOC).
+The original design was based on the the CCS811 sensor, which produces a relative reading of Total Volatile Organic Compounds (TVOC).
+SparkFun provides a board which combines the CCS811 and a BME280 together, so you have TVOC and environmental measurements in one compact package!

-This sensor is targeted for use in unsophisticated HVAC applications, for automatic control of ventilation.
+The CCS811 is targeted for use in unsophisticated HVAC applications, for automatic control of ventilation.
-It seems to have a lot of quirks and mysteries; it's hard to find any definitive description of how it works, and what to expect in a real-world application.
+It seems to have a lot of quirks and mysteries; it's hard to find any in-depth description of how it works, and what to expect in a real-world application.
+But it has its uses.

 The CCS811 uses a heated metal oxide sensor.
 The sensor is subject to drift, must be conditioned, and referenced to a changinging baseline value.
 These functions are performed by an onboard processor, running an algorithm